nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 The result was worth it.
 It worked really well.
 Our project made services significantly easier to manage, without imposing a programming style that was different from what the Go team wanted.
-We called it a server "toolkit" to avoid confusion, and it the became the Right Way to build production-ready systems at Google.
+We called it a server "toolkit" to avoid confusion, and it the&nbsp;
+became the Right Way to build production-ready systems at Google.
 People often cite our internal server framework in their LinkedIn profile :).
 It was called Goa, not to be confused with the unrelated external [Goa framework](https://goa.design/).
-Here\'s an example from someone\'s LinkedIn
+Here's an example from someone's LinkedIn
 profile:

 ![Goa mentioned in people's LinkedIn profile](/images/goa.png)

-With its production-readiness features, our Go toolkit removed a major roadblock for Go's internal growth.
+With its production-readiness features, our Go&nbsp;toolkit removed a major roadblock for Go's internal growth.
 Engineers could now be confident that their Go projects would perform as well as, and be as debuggable as, their older Java and C++ siblings.
 That said, growth didn't quite happen yet.
 Go needed a killer use-case to become popular at Google.

-### Go\'s Adoption Across Several SRE Teams
+### Go's Adoption Across Several SRE Teams

 At the time, the SRE team I was part of was a special place at Google, the Social SRE team.
 We had great engineers and exceptional management